 Community social times are offered at the beginning of each term and at other moments throughout the year.
-Students will be notified by email or on the campus monitor of these special events.
+Students will be notified by email or the Student Hub on Brightspace of these special events.

 Lectures and Special Events

 Lectures and Special Events are offered throughout the year.
 Students and their spouse/partner may register at either no charge or a reduced charge.
 These events are announced on the website..